tumregels/invenio_auto_submitter/README.md

-# Invenio 1.2.1 Uploader using Selenium
+# Invenio Automated Article Submitter

-The aim of this package is to automate upload process of multiple articles/preprints into [Invenio](http://invenio-software.org/)
+The aim of this package is to automate article submission process into [Invenio](http://invenio-software.org/).
+Automation is performed by [selenium](http://selenium-python.readthedocs.io/) webdriver.

-You need python 3.4+ to use this package
+You probably need python 3.4+ to use this package

     $ cd invenio_uploader